lividhen/lividhen.github.io/_tabs/start.md

 4. Navigate to `content/`
 5. Select `0000000*.tmd` (\* being a number) and hit "TMD file options..."
 6. Select "Build CIA (standard)"
-7. Turn off the console, and insert the SD card into the computer.
+7. Once it is finished turn off the console, and insert the SD card into the computer or connect via ftp.
-8. Make a copy of your home menu CIA in sd:/gm9/out and store it somewhere safe.
+8. Make a copy of your home menu CIA (in sd:/gm9/out) and store it somewhere safe, ideally in multiple physical locations.